 Environmental Triggers: Nearly every person who has a drug or alcohol addiction has certain environmental triggers that lead them back to substance abuse again and again.
 For most patients, these triggers are not apparent to them until they are uncovered through addiction therapy.

-Advantages of Inpatient Treatment Programs
+Benefits of Inpatient Treatment Programs

 When facing off inpatient vs outpatient rehab, inpatient treatment possesses a number of advantages over outpatient services.
 When a person is trying to break any type of habit, it’s best to remove as many temptations from her life as possible.
 For instance, someone trying to break an addiction to shopping would likely be better served if she weren’t spending any time at the local mall.
 A person trying to cut down on eating junk food would probably be more successful if all junk food was removed from her home.
 This is the theory behind inpatient care treatment and why it is recommended for patients with severe addictions to enroll in residential treatment programs.
 None of the stressful aspects of a patient’s life or any of her triggers can follow her to inpatient treatment.